polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Changes

 The function used to return the SCALE-encoded runtime version information in a host-allocated buffer.
-It is changed to accept a runtime-allocated buffer as an arguments and to return the length of the SCALE-encoded result.
+It is changed to accept a runtime-allocated buffer as an argument and to return the length of the SCALE-encoded result.

 ##### New prototype